joshuarubin/jawa.dev/content/posts/interface-pitfalls-and-harnessing-io.reader.md

 This is definitely a step in the right direction as we are truly streaming the data now.
 However, because we are also managing the output buffer, we still require more memory and allocations than necessary.
-Don’t worry about the performance loss, things are about to get much better.
+Don't worry about the performance loss, things are about to get much better.

 ---